At Ridgewood Moving Services, we have a very real commitment to community service.

 Ridgewood Moving Services (RMS) encourages clients to pause before they discard non-perishable food items when they move.
 Working with Move for Hunger, a nonprofit organization working with the relocation industry to pick up unwanted, unopened non-perishable food from those who are relocating, RMS can arrange to have the food items delivered to local food banks, where they can be used by families in need.

-RMS President Cindy Myer serves on the Board of the Center for Hope and Safety (formerly known as Shelter Our Sisters), Bergen County, New Jersey’s leading full-service 501c3 agency for victims of domestic violence.
+RMS President Cindy Myer served on the Board of the Center for Hope and Safety (formerly known as Shelter Our Sisters), Bergen County, New Jersey’s leading full-service 501c3 agency for victims of domestic violence.
 CHS raises awareness, provides services, and educates community members about domestic violence, providing a comprehensive umbrella of support services to help women and their dependents attain safety, build a strong foundation for healing, gain self-reliance, and stop the cycle of violence.

 RMS is proud to be a sponsor of the Annual Paterson Toy Sale for several consecutive years.
 Since its inception in 1984, the Paterson Toy Sale has grown from a three-table, two-hour event for children to a two-day family event requiring two moving vans to deliver thousands of donated toys that are sold at a nominal fee to local residents.
 Volunteers run the sale and all material and services are donated, enabling all proceeds to go directly to the Center of United Methodist Aid to the Community (CUMAC), a Paterson-based food and clothing pantry, and the Paterson Boys and Girls Club.